Your actions cast a shadow across space and time, affecting people directly – or indirectly – for generations.

 You have always known it, too.

 Shadows speak of the past.
 Silhouettes speak of the future.
+When you see a silhouette on the horizon, you immediately think, “And then what happened?”

 You can use these ideas to deepen the subtlety and artistry of your communication.
 Don’t worry that your reader/listener/viewer won’t understand.
 Trust their deep intuition.
 Trust the right hemispheres of their brains, that half whose principal function is to make connections and predictions through the recognition of patterns.